ufobat/perl6-Temp-Path/README.md

 `IO::Path` methods create new objects.
 But new objects created by `.sibling`, `.add`, `.child`, `.parent`, etc won't be deleted, when the object gets garbage collected, because *you* created it and not the module.
-Of course, when a parent directory, that was crated by this module gets deleted, all its contents created `.child` on disk get removed.
+Of course, when a parent directory, that was created by this module gets deleted, all its contents that you created with `.child` gets removed from the disk.
 Siblings need to be removed manually.

 ----